Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Ultimate responsibility for the correct expenditure of University funds rests with QUT Council.

-Council has delegated authority to the Vice-Chancellor to expend funds within approved budget limits and consistent with the University's plans, policies and procedures.
-However, the expenditure of funds made available to the University by way of bequest, donation or special grant must be approved by Council, in accordance with the QUT Act.
+Council has delegated authority to the Vice-Chancellor and President to expend funds within approved budget limits and consistent with the University's plans, policies and procedures.

-Subject to the availability of funds within approved budget limits, and consistent with the University's plans, policies and procedures, the Vice-Chancellor has delegated commitment of the following expenditure levels (exclusive of GST, where applicable), on behalf of the University, to senior officers of the University as follows:
+Subject to the availability of funds within approved budget limits, and consistent with the University's plans, policies and procedures, the Vice-Chancellor and President has delegated commitment of various expenditure levels, to senior officers of the University as detailed in the Register of Authorities and Delegations (QUT staff access only).

-Further delegations relating to specific expenditure are detailed in the Schedule of Authorities and Delegations (MOPP Appendix 3 ).
+Further delegations relating to specific expenditure are detailed in the Register of Authorities and Delegations (QUT staff access only).

 Top